 - the right to participate in the residual values of the company's surplus assets after meeting its debts when the company is wound up.

-However, when the company is wound up, the liquidator may return the company’s assets either in cash or in specie to its members.
+When a company is wound up, the liquidator may return the company's assets either in cash or in specie to its members.